lacobham/geom99techlog/AppExperimentation.md

 -Can insert URLs from Enterprise services

--Can insert multiple seb map at once
+-Can insert multiple web maps at once

 -Using dynamic attributes instead of manually changing each name/image is easier